Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Problem Formulation

-This section details the approach to the longitudinal and lateral look-ahead pursuit path following guidance law in the presence of constrained disturbance.
 The look-ahead pursuit control of UAV considers the problem of following a predetermined path $\mathcal{P}$ as the tracking problem for moving virtual path points.
-An imaginary target point $(x_c,y_c,z_c)$ traverses along the reference path $\mathcal{P}$, with the line-of-sight(LOS) vector extending from the UAV to this point, defined as the look-ahead vector $L$ comprised of the lateral component $L^{lat}$ and the longitudinal component $L^{lon}$, as shown in Fig.\ref{fig:1},
+An imaginary target point $(x_c,y_c,z_c)$ traverses along the reference path $\mathcal{P}$, with LOS vector extending from the UAV to this point, defined as the look-ahead vector $L$ comprised of the lateral component $L^{lat}$ and the longitudinal component $L^{lon}$, as shown in Figure \ref{fig:1},

 and the virtual target point $P_c = (x_c,y_c,z_c)$ is defined as the nearest point located ahead along the predefined reference path in the direction of velocity as\cite{Wang}